mikesol/purescript-tldr/README.md

 ### ShowParser

 In the `MyInt`, we saw that `ShowParser` is used to document our parser.
-This must be done for every data type to which you parse, otherwise parsing will fail.
-That's because this library is intended to provide the most helpful parsing errors possible, and that can't be done without rich error messages for any `data` it parses.
+This must be done for _every_ data type to which you parse, otherwise parsing will fail.
+This library is intended to provide the most helpful parsing errors possible, and that can't be done without rich error messages for any `data` it parses.

 A convenient way to do this is to use `SP1`, `SP2` ... based on the arity of the type, which will generate a sensible automatic representation.